 - Have your best cashier run your cash register training and let your new hires shadow them before they’re given the reins.

 - Run your business with point-of-sale software that’s intuitive to use.
-(Check out the video of how Jack’s BBQ in Nashville switched to Square’s free POS system overnight and knocked out cashier training in 30 minutes.)
+(Check out the video of how Jack’s BBQ in Nashville switched to Square’s POS overnight and knocked out cashier training in 30 minutes.)